MiladMt11/amazon-sentiment-mlops-tpilot/README.md

-# Trustpilot Sentiment Classification - MLOps Case
+# Sentiment Classification - ML Interview Case

 This repository contains a complete ML pipeline for a sentiment classification system trained on Amazon book reviews.
 The project was completed as part of a take-home interview case and includes data preprocessing, model training using Hugging Face Transformers, API deployment via FastAPI, experiment tracking with MLflow, testing, and Dockerization.